Road Tunnel Operations & Safety

 overview of tunnel safety habits

-Safe driving is important at all times; perhaps even more so in a confined space within a tunnel.
-In addition to the usual safety rules and road etiquette, practice these tunnel safety habits and be mindful of what to do in an emergency:
+Safe driving is important at all times, even more so in a confined space within a tunnel.
+Besides the usual safety rules and road etiquette, practice these tunnel safety habits and be mindful of what to do in an emergency:

-• Pay attention to the messages on the electronic signboards, and tune in to local radio stations as the OCC will broadcast emergency messages if any
+• Pay attention to the messages on the electronic signboards, and tune in to local radio stations as LTA Operations Control Centre will broadcast emergency messages, if any.

-• In case of emergencies, you can also find help phones located at escape staircases and fire niche cabinets along the tunnel for you to contact the OCC and emergencies services such as the Singapore Police Force, Traffic Police or Singapore Civil Defence Force.
+• In case of emergencies, you can also find emergency SOS phones located at escape staircases and fire niche cabinets along the tunnel for you to contact LTA Operations Control Centre.

 When inside the road tunnels, follow the lane use signs above each traffic lane.
-They show if the lane ahead can be used.
+These signs indicate to drivers which lanes ahead can be used.

 Lane is open for use